-In Math 6 Enriched, students review properties of whole numbers and develop a strong understanding of number theory including greatest common factor, least common multiple, and prime factorization.
+In Math 6, students review number systems and operations and develop a basic understanding of number theory, including factors, multiples and prime factorization.
 A focus on fraction, decimal and percent concepts allows students to make connections among the different forms.
-Students perform mathematical operations on fractions, decimals and percent and develop problem solving skills with these concepts.
-Through a study of integers, students will develop an understanding of positive and negative numbers, including operations with integers.
-Two-dimensional geometry is explored and students will be able to find the area and perimeter of various geometric shapes.
+Expressions, equations and inequalities are explored, and ratios and proportional reasoning are introduced.
+Students develop and use formulas for perimeter and area of triangles and special quadrilaterals.
 More importantly, all of the math they learn will be related to various experiences and applications in everyday life in order to give the students meaning and reason.
 They will be expected to engage with smaller "real world" projects over the year in order to increase their awareness of the importance of mathematics in their lives.
 In each unit, students are encouraged to look for patterns, make conjectures, create connections and apply their knowledge to new situations.